Skip to definition.

 "everybody cheered the birthday boy"

-"She tried to cheer up the disappointed child when he failed to win the spelling bee"
+"She tried to cheer up the disappointed child when he failed to win the spelling bee";

-- cheer up, jolly along, jolly up
+- cheer up, jolly along [informal], jolly up [informal], buck up [informal], jolly [informal]

-- cheer up, chirk up
+- cheer up, buck up [informal], jolly [informal]

 Derived forms: cheerings

-See also: cheerer, satisfactory
+See also: satisfactory

 Type of: applaud, encourage, encouragement, joy, rejoice